 It Begins with Management

 Safety committees aren’t new – but there are relatively few that reach their potential and generate the maximum value for the MRF.

-I believe the key is management’s commitment.
-The local leader has to be willing to not only enable a safety committee, but also to listen to and act on the committee’s recommendations.
+We believe the key is management’s commitment.
+The local leader has to be willing to not only enable a safety committee but also to listen to and act on the committee’s recommendations.

 There are three things that can kill a safety committee.

 1 – Deaf ears.
 When a safety committee comes up with ideas, brings them to management, and gets no response, the committee is quickly “trained” to believe that their work doesn’t count.
 Even if the answer is “no” or “not right now,” management communication and responsiveness are important.
 Local leaders must be willing to listen.

 2 – Prying eyes.
 It may seem like a good idea to put managers on the safety committee, but not always.
 As soon as you put a supervisor or manager on the committee, the employees start to hold back.
 Committee membership should be employee-based.
 That means no managers.